Arabian-vACC/library/docs/aerodrome/dubai/hotspots.md

 # 6. Aerodrome Incursion Hotspots
 ## 6.1 General guidance
 Due to the complex layout of the aerodrome, several areas exist which are prone to taxiway/runway incursions.
 Controllers must exercise caution and remain vigilant when aircraft are operating in these areas.
+The diagram below displays critical areas in Dubai

 ## 6.2 Hotspot A
 Area with a history of taxiway incursions during pushback due to confusion between taxiway Z and taxiway K.